glic3rinu/django-orchestra/README.md

 python manage.py runserver 0.0.0.0:8888
 ```

-7. A convenient practice can be mounting `~vct` on your host machine so you can code with your favourite IDE, sshfs can be used for that
+7. A convenient practice can be mounting `~orchestra` on your host machine so you can code with your favourite IDE, sshfs can be used for that
 ```bash
 # On your host
 mkdir ~<user>/orchestra